bekaku/bekaku-php-backend-starter/README.md

 #PROJECT_DATA_DISPLAY is path for access from public
 SetEnv PROJECT_DATA_DISPLAY /my-app/data
 ```
 If you Move your data folders to outside DocumentRoot.
-You can map Alias directory at `apacheFolder\conf\httpd.conf` Or `/etc/apache2/apache2.conf` from ubuntu.
+You can map Alias directory at `apacheFolder\conf\httpd.conf` Or `/etc/apache2/apache2.conf` in ubuntu.

 Windows
 ```